 London is absolutely bursting with markets: you can go for food to the Borough Market and flowers to Columbia Road, so where do you go when you’re looking for a deal?
 Of course, to the humble flea!
 We have picked the best markets in London to be thrifty in order to aid you with your quest for secondhand gems.
-If you’re hunting for antique chairs, sparkling silverware, retro shoes, or just enjoy taking a nice old rummage, here’s our list of the best flea markets and secondhand fairs in London to spend your exploring weekends.
+If you’re hunting for antique chairs, sparkling silverware, retro shoes, or just enjoy taking a nice old rummage, here’s our list of the best flea market London and secondhand fairs in London to spend your exploring weekends.
 It’s time to get the barter on.

 Plus, much of it is in the shadow of the Shard, which lets you shop along with pretty epic views.